mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsMap.md

 - REST APIs module is a custom module for developers to consume our RESTful APIs within their applications, easily, and without having to develop such functionality from scratch.
 - Detailed information related to how to integrate Mappls Widgets.
-- Detailed information about integration of Vector iOS Map.

 # [Map SDK](#Map-SDK)